Security-Onion-Solutions/securityonion-docs/jq.rst

 Usage
 -----

-If you have :ref:`zeek` configured to write logs in JSON format and you want to parse those logs from the command line, then you can use ``jq``.
+We configure :ref:`zeek` to write logs in JSON format.
+If you want to parse those logs from the command line, then you can use ``jq``.
 Here's a basic example:

 ::